DockerDiscordControl/DockerDiscordControl-Mac/README.md

 * Schedule regular maintenance tasks at times with low server usage
 * Automatically restart services that require periodic refreshes

-**Note on Day Selection:** Due to Discord's 25-option limit for autocomplete, the day selection in scheduling commands shows a strategic subset of days (1-5, 7, 9, 10, 12-15, 17, 18, 20-22, 24-28, 30, 31).
+**Note on Day Selection:** Due to Discord's 25-option limit for autocomplete, the day selection in task commands shows a strategic subset of days (1-5, 7, 9, 10, 12-15, 17, 18, 20-22, 24-28, 30, 31).
 You can still type any valid day manually.

 ### Performance Optimizations